tobeva/tobeva.com/content/en/about/writing.md

 Over the years I've done a lot of writing professionally and on my own time.
 Being able to write well is a "secret weapon" in software development.
-A developer can only have so many in-person interactions, but a good writing "scales" and can inform and influence many more people, on a single project or beyond.
+A developer can only have so many in-person interactions, but good writing scales and can inform and influence many more people, on a single project or beyond.

-From the Tobeva Softare blog:
+From the Tobeva Software blog:

 * [True Confidence](/blog/2020/04/12/true-confidence/)
 * [Happy Birthday Tobeva Software](/blog/2020/04/10/happy-birthday-tobeva-software/)